zatotech/theblockchain_project/README.md

 This bit of code will create a file called "hashlist.txt" and start producing hashes based on the preset algo.

 The idea here is to use the hashes as part of the trasaction section within the blockchain.
-This way, each hash will represent a single coin on the chain and thus gives some value to the cion based on the PoW concept.
+This way, each hash will represent a single coin on the chain and thus gives some value to the coin based on the PoW concept.

 <h3>Getting up and running</h3>
 This code runs on Python3 and requires two libraries.